DavideSolda/davidesolda.github.io/_pages/about.md

 Broadly, my research interests lie in automated reasoning, and particularly in stream reasoning and planning.

-I obtained
+I received
-- a Bachelor's Degree in Computer Science at the University of Udine
+- a Bachelor's Degree in Computer Science at the University of Udine (2019, final score 110L/110)
-- a Master's Degree in Computer Science at the University of Udine
+- a Master's Degree in Computer Science at the University of Udine (2022, final score 110L/110.)
 - a Master's Diploma at the School for Advanced Studies of the University of Udine

 Work experiences:
-- OsmerFVG, where I worked on metereological datasets
+- OsmerFVG, where I worked on metereological datasets for 7 months.
-- Fondazione Brune Kesler (FBK), where I worked on runtime verification
+- Fondazione Brune Kesler (FBK), where I worked on an ESA project for 6 months.